 Have you been experiencing dental pain?
-If so, it is possible that you may be suffering from tooth decay.
+If so, you may be suffering from tooth decay.
 However, tooth decay evolves through five stages, and each level of decay requires a different treatment.
-Read on to learn more about what stage of dental decay you may be experiencing, and how you can possibly expect your dentist to help remedy the issue.
+Read on to learn more about what stage of dental decay you may be experiencing and how you can expect your dentist to help remedy the issue.

 1st Stage: Chalky White Spots